-A 25-year guarantee must be provided to the customer when the insulation work has been completed as the reduction in carbon emissions calculated are based on installation to the technical requirements of such a guarantee.
+A CIGA guarantee must be provided to the customer when the cavity insulation work has been completed.

 The technical requirements are outlined in the following documents published by Cavity Insulation Guarantee Agency (CIGA):

 Assessor's Guide: Suitability of external walls for filling with cavity wall insulation.
 Part 1 existing buildings, Version 1.0, December 2003